Warm Hands are Happy Hands

 After you affix the grips, wrap the lead wires once-around the handlebar then secure them in place with a wrap or two of electrical tape.
 This prevents any unnecessary movement and potential damage to the wire leads.

 Once you have the heating elements in place, loosely route the wires where you'd want them to be.
 Try to run them along any existing wires/cables.
 If you are careful and thoughtful, you'll never notice the wires are even there.
 Also, be sure that you have plenty of slack on the throttle side to allow for full throttle movement.
 Check and double check by twisting the throttle and releasing with the handlebars tuned full lock to the left and the right to ensure there is no binding!

 Then the wiring part; each grip has three wires going to it.
 Typically there will be a white, a blue and a red wire.
 Because you have already loosely routed your wires, you'll know how much wire you'll need.
 I like to try to keep both wires a close to the same length as is reasonably possible.
 Then connect the two sides together; white to white, blue to blue and red to red.

-Then take out the switch, and since you know where its going to be located, you'll know how much wire you'll need there too.
+Then take out the switch, and since you know where its going to be located, you'll know how much wire you'll need there.
 This is also a good time to make any modifications to the bike for you to install the switch.
 On our GSX-R, we found a great location in the center of the fairing stay that allowed for subtle wire routing and easy access to the switch.

 Solder three wires to the leads of the switch.
 The center post of the switch will be the positive connection.
-This is why I like to use my own red wire.
-In this picture you can even see how my red wire is of a thicker gauge than the two side wires.
+This is why we recommend using your own red wire.
+In this picture you can even see how the red wire is of a thicker gauge than the two side wires.
 Thicker wire is more efficient than thin wire.